-Proposed section 15P - Period for which certificate is in force
+Proposed section 15P - Period for which certificate is in force response to a standard application under section 15K comes into force when the certificate is given.

 Proposed subsections 15P(1) and (2) regulate the time at which a certificate comes into force.